CARES Act

 The original CARES Act proposal included $500 billion in direct payments to Americans, $208 billion in loans to major industry, and $300 billion in Small Business Administration loans.
 As a result of bipartisan negotiations, the bill grew to $2 trillion in the version unanimously passed by the Senate on March 25, 2020.
 It was passed by the House via voice vote the next day, and was signed into law by President Donald Trump on March 27.
 It was originally introduced in the U.S. Congress on January 24, 2019, as (Middle Class Health Benefits Tax Repeal Act of 2019).
 To comply with the Origination Clause of the Constitution, the Senate then used H.R.
 748 as a shell bill for the CARES Act, changing the content of the bill and renaming it before passing it.

 Unprecedented in size and scope, the legislation was the largest economic stimulus package in U.S. history, amounting to 10% of total U.S. gross domestic product.
 The bill is much larger than the $831 billion stimulus act passed in 2009 as part of the response to the Great Recession.
 The Congressional Budget Office estimates that it will add $1.7 trillion to the deficits over the 2020–2030 period, with nearly all the impact in 2020 and 2021.

 Lawmakers refer to the bill as "Phase 3" of Congress's coronavirus response.
 The first phase was the Coronavirus Preparedness and Response Supplemental Appropriations Act that provided for vaccine research and development.
 The Families First Coronavirus Response Act, which focused on unemployment and sick leave compensation, was phase 2.
 All three phases were enacted the same month.

 An additional $900 billion in relief was attached to the Consolidated Appropriations Act, 2021, which was passed by Congress on December 21, 2020, and signed by President Trump on December 27, after some CARES Act programs being renewed had already expired.

+Unemployment benefits under the CARES Act expired in 2020; the eviction moratorium was generally phased out by mid-2021; the deadline to apply for PPP loans expired in May of 2021; and bankruptcy protections expired May 27, 2022.